 By Eric Johnson

 Both Mormons and Evangelical Christians believe in the “Virgin Birth.”
-Yet what have LDS leaders taught about this special event?
+Yet what have LDS leaders taught about this special event to distinguish it from the biblical doctrine?
 A church manual provides a backdrop for the teaching:

 From their accounts we learn that Jesus was born of a virgin named Mary.
 She was engaged to marry Joseph when an angel of the Lord appeared to her.
 The angel told her that she was to be the mother of the Son of God.
 She asked him how this was possible (see Luke 1:34).
 He told her, ‘The Holy Ghost shall come upon thee, and the power of the Highest shall overshadow thee: therefore also that holy thing which shall be born of thee shall be called the Son of God’ (Luke 1:35).
 Thus, God the Father became the literal Father of Jesus Christ.
 Jesus is the only person on earth to be born of a mortal mother and an immortal Father.
 That is why He is called the Only Begotten Son (Gospel Principles, 2009, pp. 52-53).

 A church pamphlet put it in a very straightforward manner: “He is the Son of God, literally, actually, as men are the sons of mortal parents” (What the Mormons Think of Christ, a pamphlet published by the LDS Church, p.
 44).
-To explain this difficult concept to children, the 1972 Family Home Evening journal tackled the topic to help parents teach it their children.
+To explain this concept to children, the 1972 Family Home Evening journal attempted to help parents teach it to their children.
 The manual cited sixth President Joseph F. Smith on pages 125-126 who said,

 I want the little folks to hear what I am going to tell you.
 I am going to tell you a simple truth, yet it is one of the greatest truths and one of the most simple facts ever revealed to the children of men.
 You all know that your fathers and that your mothers are indeed your mothers–you all know that don’t you?
 You cannot deny it.
 Now, we are told in scriptures that Jesus Christ is the only begotten Son of God in the flesh.
 Well, now for the benefit of the older ones, how are children begotten?
 I answer just as Jesus Christ was begotten of his father. . . .
 Now, my little friends, I will repeat again in words as simple as I can, and you talk to your parents about it, that God, the Eternal Father, is literally the father of Jesus Christ (Box Elder Stake Conference, Dec.
 20, 1914.
 Ellipsis mine)